How to Fix My Achilles Tendinitis

 Heel drop: knee straight (FIGURE 2)

-Standing on the edge of a step on the involved side.
+Stand on the edge of a step on the involved side.
 Start with standing on the toes, then lower the heel as far down as possible.
 Rise back on the toes with the assistance of the other foot: 3 sets of 15 repetitions, 2 times per day, 7 days a week for 12 weeks.
 The exercise can be painful to a certain extent.
-When you feel no pain any more, you can hold some weight.
+When you feel no pain anymore, you can hold some weight.

 FIGURE 2.
 The heel drop: knee straight and heel drop: knee bent exercises.

 Regarding the insertional tendinopathy, the deep fibres of the tendon are squeezed against the tubercle of the calcaneus, or sometimes the bursa.
-This is a compressive traumatism due to repetitive dorsiflexion, and so should be avoided exercising.
+This is a compressive traumatism due to repetitive dorsiflexion, so exercising should be avoided.

-In this particular view, a heel lift is recommended first during the activities of the daily life.
-The calf raises should avoid the heel lower than the floor level.
-It is so better to avoid exercising in the stairs.
+In this view, a heel lift is recommended first during daily life activities.
+The calf should avoid the heel lower than the floor level.
+It is so better to avoid exercising on the stairs.
 The range of movement will increase with a reduction of the symptoms.
-Walking and running on a flat ground will be reintroduced progressively.
-Running in the hills is the last stage when the pain is very minimal.
+Walking and running on flat ground will be reintroduced progressively.
+Running in the hills is the last stage when the pain is minimal.

-A combination of the excentric exercise and manipulations of the joints of the foot such as subtalar articulation or midfoot mobilisation have shown better outcomes during the studies.
+A combination of eccentric exercise and manipulations of the joints of the foot, such as subtalar articulation or midfoot mobilisation, have shown better outcomes during the studies.
 At Orewa Chiropractic, we have a large experience in treating sport injuries.